-There are wads of freebies on offer from energy providers, from new boilers to loft and cavity wall insulation.
-It's all part of their efficiency obligations to people in certain groups.
+There are a lot of freebies on offer from energy providers if your home qualifies, from new boilers to loft and cavity wall insulation.

-This guide shows how to speedily uncover these crocks of gold, including the current offers, who can get them and how to apply.
+This guide shows how to grab these crocks of gold, including current offers, who can get them and how to apply.

 Free stuff – we're talking £1,000s' worth.
-It’s a sexier phrase than "Energy Company Obligations (ECO) scheme", but they’re the same thing.
-The big energy providers are now giving free boilers, plus loft and cavity wall insulation, to some who get tax credits and have an income of £15,860 or less or are receiving certain benefits such as pension credit.
+It’s a sexier phrase than "Energy Company Obligations (Eco) scheme", but they’re the same thing.
+Most of the big energy providers are giving free boilers, plus loft and cavity wall insulation, to some people who get tax credits and have an income of £15,860 or less, or are receiving certain benefits such as pension credit.

 Boosting your home's efficiency can save you hundreds of pounds a year on your gas and electricity bills and, just as importantly, make your home a more pleasant place to live.

-These schemes are closely linked to the Government's Green Deal initiative.
-If you don't qualify for the schemes below, it's designed to let you pay for energy-efficient home improvements such as insulation, underfloor heating and double glazing from the 'savings' you make on energy bills.
+These deals are closely linked to the Government's Green Deal initiative.
+If you don't qualify for the freebies below, it's designed to let you pay for energy-efficient home improvements such as insulation, underfloor heating and double glazing from the 'savings' you make on energy bills.
 It's complex, so see our Green Deal Mythbuster to decide if it could help you.

 Why do energy providers do this?

 Big providers have obligations to pump money into making homes more efficient, especially for tough-to-reach groups.
 If they miss targets, they get big fines.